ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/battle-of-long-island.md

 {{% fig "long-island/p110-william" "500" /%}}

-The soldiers' ages on the day the battle began:
+The soldiers' ages on the day the battle be gan:

 | | |
 | --- | --- |